niksu/dosarray/README.md

 ![Pax](doc/dosarray_logo.png)

-DoSarray is a system to facilitate carrying out DoS experiments.
+DoSarray is a system that facilitates carrying out DoS experiments.
 It is developed at the University of Pennsylvania as part of the [DeDOS project](http://dedos-project.net/).

 ## Getting started...